esyede/rakit/packages/docs/data/packages.md

 You don't always have to define `autoboot` explicitly.
 Rakit has a **lazy loading** mechanism - the package will boot automatically when first accessed.

-For example, if you call a view, config, language, route, or middleware belonging to a package, that package will boot itself automatically.
+For example, when a request is routed to a package, or you call a controller or middleware belonging to a package, that package will boot itself automatically.

 Every time a package boots, an event is fired.
 You can use this event when you need to do something after the package finishes booting: